2024 -2025

 Publisher's Note:

-Aldous Huxley's profoundly important classic of world literature is a searching vision of an unequal, technologically-advanced future where humans are genetically bred, socially indoctrinated, and pharmaceutically anesthetized to passively uphold an authoritarian ruling order—all at the cost of our freedom, our full humanity, and perhaps our souls.
+Aldous Huxley's Brave New World is a profoundly important classic of world literature for its searching depiction of an unequal, technologically-advanced future where humans are genetically bred, socially indoctrinated, and pharmaceutically anesthetized to passively uphold an authoritarian ruling order—all at the cost of our freedom, our full humanity, and perhaps our souls.
 Huxley’s masterpiece is as relevant today as it was in 1932 when it was published amid the rise of European fascism.

 Winter: Session One